Make-School-Courses/MOB-1.1-Introduction-to-Swift/StudyGuide.md

 - Identify different value types in Swift.
 - Declare functions with entry parameters and return values.
 - Identify conditional operators in Swift.
+- Write a closure following the right syntax.

 **Outcome 2:  Store and manipulate elements in arrays and dictionaries.**